samuelmyoussef/SofaGym/sofagym/envs/BubbleMotion/README.md

 ## Episode End
 The episode ends if any one of the following occurs:
 - Termination:
-  1. The bubble reaches the goal
+  1. The bubble reaches the goal.
 - Truncation (when using the time_limit wrapper):
   1. The length of the episode reaches the limit specified using the `TimeLimit` wrapper.